Do you want to know how to start selling on Amazon?

 Part 4: What to Sell on Amazon FBA

 What should you sell on Amazon FBA?
-Once you have chosen between Arbitrage, Private Label and Dropshipping you need to know how to source the right products for selling on Amazon FBA.
+Once you have chosen between Arbitrage, Private Label, and Dropshipping, you need to know how beginners can source the right products for selling on Amazon FBA.

-To keep their customers happy Amazon needs to make sure sellers are only listing genuine products.
-You should get official invoices for everything you buy just in case Amazon need to check your products are authentic.
+To keep their customers happy, Amazon needs to make sure sellers are only listing genuine products.
+You should get official invoices for everything you buy just in case Amazon needs to check your products are authentic.

 There are different rules for each category and some categories are restricted for new sellers.
 The amount of time you have had your Amazon seller account will partly determine which categories and brands you can sell.